 The Department of Biology understands the time and money required to pursue a graduate degree.

-Teaching assistantships and research assistantships are available to fund stipends for PhD students.
-Typically, PhD students are supported for their first two years on a teaching assistantship (TA), and depending on funding in their particular lab, move onto a research assistantship (RA) during the final years of their program.
-Masters students are not eligible for TAs at Drexel University.
+Teaching and research fellowships are available to fund stipends for PhD students.
+Typically, PhD students are supported for their first two years on a teaching fellowship (TF), and depending on funding in their particular lab, move onto a research fellowship (RF) during the final years of their program.
+Masters students are not eligible for TFs at Drexel University.

-Research assistantships (RAs) are funded by individual faculty members and are awarded to PhD and masters students.
-RAs include a stipend, full tuition, and health benefits.
+Research fellowships (RFs) are funded by individual faculty members and are awarded to PhD students.
+RFs include a stipend, full tuition, and health benefits.
 The purpose of research assistantships is to support research directly involved with the student's thesis.
 This allows the student to fully devote their time to research.
 However, teaching opportunities are still available and encouraged if interested.